Rock Board of Education names Terry W. Worrell as interim superintendent

-Worrell, former superintendent of Asheboro City Schools and a Guilford County native, will assume her post March 1 and has an option to extend her contract on June 30, according to a Monday news release from the board.
+Worrell, former superintendent of Asheboro City Schools who replaces recently ousted Rodney Shotwell in the post, will be at her desk March 1 and has an option to extend her contract on June 30, according to a Monday news release from the board.

+Her contract shows that between March 1 and June 30, she will earn $14,000 and three paid leave days per month.

+And since the board voted 4-3 in December to remove Shotwell, the county must pay out roughly $300,000 to satisfy the longtime administrator's contract, which extends to June 30, 2022.

 “The last couple of months have been challenging.
 I am pleased to welcome Dr. Terry Worrell to serve as Interim Superintendent,'' said Kimberly McMichael, board chairman, in the release.